 Lots of people experience anxiety at different times in their lives.
 There are many kinds of anxiety.
 “Normal” anxiety related to transitions in life: a new job, a new love interest, or a new child coming into the world.
 This normal sense of “wow something new is happening” is completely natural; we all need to feel some form of emotions that tell us that life has brought us something new to experience.
 Anxiety in this form is just fine.
 We don’t even call it anxiety really, this is more like your nerves or butterflies in your belly.

 Anxiety in a more clinical or concerning sense is when these feelings of worry or nervousness start to prevent us from acting the way we want to or stop us from doing the things we love.
-In our culture, because of the fast-paced world we live in (lots of technology, way too much to do, not enough support in our daily lives, worries about money, health, retirement etc.) all affect our overall look on the world.
-This can become overwhelming to many of us and is often at the root of worries that keep people awake at night concerned about their future.
+In our culture, because of the fast-paced world we live in (lots of technology, way too much to do, not enough support in our daily lives, worries about money, health, retirement etc.) all affect our outlook on the world.
+This can become overwhelming and is often at the root of worries that keep people awake at night concerned about their future.

 Can you imagine a life where you are in control of your fears?
 A life where you can get what you want from the world and know confidently how to behave in different settings to take care of yourself?

 If you’re looking for this kind of relief, I can help.
 Please call me for a free consultation to find out the best course of treatment for you.
 You can reach me directly by calling my office at 310-314-6933 or sending me a private email at firstname.lastname@example.org